About

-Eleonore Schönmaier is a Canadian writer of poetry, essays and fiction.
+Eleonore Schönmaier is the internationally translated award winning Canadian author of poetry, music-theater, song lyrics, essays and fiction.

 Her work can “be enjoyed for the beauty of the language alone” (Arc Poetry).